 Genomic Revolution

-Today, the US Center for Disease Control (CDC) lists hundreds of human diseases caused by genetic mutations.
+Today, the US Centers for Disease Control (CDC) lists hundreds of human diseases caused by genetic mutations.
 Not one genetic mutation is known to be beneficial.
-As the red fire ant demonstrates, the evolution industry is desperately searching for a new driver and theory of evolution.
+As the red fire ant demonstrates, the evolutionary industry is desperately searching for a new driver and theory of evolution.

-The genomic revolution is driving the once popular modern synthesis model into extinction – and increasingly replaced by even more abstract epigenetic models of evolution.
+The genomic revolution is driving the once-popular modern synthesis model into extinction – and is increasingly being replaced by even more abstract epigenetic models of evolution.

 Natural Selection Erosion

-Critics of Darwin’s natural selection theory during the twentieth century were many – even within the halls of the evolution industry.
+Critics of Darwin’s natural selection theory during the twentieth century were numerous, even within the halls of the evolutionary sciences.
 Darwin’s theory “may be little more than a truism to state that the individuals that are best adapted to survive have a better chance of surviving than those not so well adapted to survive,” according to Thomas Huxley.

 Conrad H. Waddington (pictured right) of Edinburgh University agrees with Huxley –